owlcoding/LoremIpsum-Swift/README.md

 # LoremIpsum-Swift
 LoremIpsum String generator for Swift

-## How to run it?
-Check the included example playground and the `LoremIpsum.swift` file inside
+## Instalation

+### Swift Package Manager
+Add the following package to your dependecies: `https://github.com/owlcoding/LoremIpsum-Swift/`

 ## How does it work?
 The main API is exposed as static method on `String` extension:

+    import LoremImpsum
     let lorem = String.loremIpsum(paragraphs: 2)

 ## Randomness